top of page

 Why it helps: Tight calves increase strain on the plantar fascia.

-• Keep back knee straight and heel on the ground
+• Keep your back knee straight and heel on the ground.

 2. Plantar Fascia Stretch

-• Sit with ankle resting on the opposite knee
+• Sit with your ankle resting on the opposite knee.

 3. Toe Towel Curls